Skip to main content

 “Great.
 One effective approach is to schedule a dedicated feedback conversation with your manager.”

-By walking through this flow, Coach helps you move from uncertainty to clarity and prepares you to take effective, confident action.
+By walking through this flow, AI Coach helps you move from uncertainty to clarity and prepares you to take effective, confident action.

-The Coaching Tools Behind Coach
+The Coaching Tools Behind AI Coach

-Coach uses a combination of coaching modalities to guide behavior change:
+AI Coach uses a combination of coaching modalities to guide behavior change:

 Modality